FalkorDB/GraphRAG-SDK/README.md

 Once you are satisfied with the ontology, you can proceed to use it for creating and managing your Knowledge Graph (KG).

-### Knowledge Graph
+### Knowledge Graph Agent

-Now, you can use the SDK to create a Knowledge Graph (KG) from your sources and ontology.
+Now, you can use the SDK to create a Knowledge Graph (KG) from your sources and ontology for Q&A.

 ```python
 # After approving the ontology, load it from disk.